Schnueggel/dockerpush/README.md

 ### dockerpush-strategy.sh

 This file will be generated on the first run of dockerpush.sh inside the .dockerpush directory which will also generated.
-Those files cannot be read or modified by the gituser
+Those files cannot be read or modified by the gituser.

 ### EnvFile